dcos-labs/dcos-openvpn/README.md

 1. run.sh usage and tidying
 1. Update for DC/OS 1.10 and file based secrets
 1. Either extend zk-shell to add auth to its params or replace with Kazoo code
+1. Replace the location function which calls out to ifconfig.me as it's of no use for internal networks